shahoismael/solarbench/README.md

 A harmonized, cross-climate benchmark for photovoltaic power forecasting — four Köppen zones, one protocol, open baselines.

+## Status

+Research in progress.
+Code, harmonized data, protocol files, and baseline results will be released here on publication, alongside a Zenodo DOI and a citation entry.

+## Data

+Raw datasets are not redistributed.
+Each must be obtained from its original public source; the harmonization scripts document the expected folder and file structure.

+## License

+Code is released under Apache-2.0.
+Derived data and protocol files will be released under CC-BY-4.0, subject to each source dataset's own terms.
 ## Overview

 SolarBench harmonizes four public PV datasets spanning four Köppen climate zones into a single schema and evaluation protocol, so forecasting models can be compared across climates rather than on a single convenience site.